 The 19th and 20th centuries were no less tumultuous.
 In 1861 Italy was united under one flag, although the early split between radicals and conservatives would define Tuscany’s future political landscape.
 Italy got more war than it bargained for in 1914 when WWI broke out.
-A young, prominent socialist firebrand named Benito Mussolini led the call for Italy to intervene in support of the Allies, leading to his expulsion from the socialist party.
+A young, prominent socialist firebrand named Benito Mussolini led Italy’s call to intervene in support of the Allies, leading to his expulsion from the socialist party.
 As a result, he formed the National Fascist Party, which took control of Italy before WWII.
 In 1922 the Fascists marched on Rome and staged a coup d’etat, installing Mussolini as prime minister.

 The horrors of the Second World War brought much suffering to the citizens of Tuscany.
 In Pisa, only the Leaning Tower and Cathedral were spared from the Allied bombing campaigns.
 A still-unknown number of Italians were sent to death camps in Germany.
 A stone in front of Florence’s synagogue memorializes the 128 jews from the city that died in these camps.
 Jews shared similar fates in Pisa, Siena, and other Tuscan towns.